 Florida Adoption: Frequently Asked Questions

 At the Law Offices of Tinley M. Rudd, Esq., we have extensive experience in intra-family adoptions involving grandparents, stepparents, aunts, uncles and other extended family members who wish to care for and protect the best interests of minor children.
-We understand that nontraditional families often have many questions that relate to multiple areas of family law, including adoption, divorce and child custody.
+We understand that nontraditional families often have many questions that relate to multiple areas of family law, including adoption.

 To discuss your concerns with an experienced adoption attorney, please call us at 941-870-3977 or complete our contact form.
 We advise and represent clients throughout Sarasota and the surrounding communities.